mbfoss/ezpick.nvim/README.md

 | `EzPickFlagPill` | `Visual` |
 | `EzPickFlagPillEdge` | derived: the background of `EzPickFlagPill` |

-Filetype icons in `files` and `config_files` come from whichever icon provider is installed. ezpick ships no icon data of its own and tries, in order, `nvim-web-icon`, [keystone.nvim](https://github.com/mbfoss/keystone.nvim) (`keystone.icons`) and [mini.icons](https://github.com/echasnovski/mini.icons); the first one found is used, and each icon is highlighted with the group its provider returns.
+Filetype icons in `files` and `config_files` come from whichever icon provider is installed. ezpick ships no icon data and tries, in order, `nvim-web-icon`, [keystone.nvim](https://github.com/mbfoss/keystone.nvim) (`keystone.icons`) and [mini.icons](https://github.com/echasnovski/mini.icons); the first found is used, and each icon is highlighted with the group its provider returns.
 With none installed, rows are rendered without icons.

 <!-- panvimdoc-ignore-start -->